xiaoyuhuang652/sentiment_analysis/README.md

-This project performs binary sentiment classification on IMDb movie reviews using TF-IDF features and Logistic Regression.
+This project performs binary sentiment classification on IMDb movie reviews using TF-IDF features and multiple machine learning models.

-The goal is to classify reviews as positive or negative.
+The goal is to classify reviews as positive or negative and compare the performance of different classifiers.
 ---

 ## Dataset